How do I know what courses are offered?

 Graduate School Admissions

 Students wishing to enter a program of study leading to a graduate degree may enter during the summer.
-Contact Kimberly Goerne in the Graduate School for specific information, deadlines, and requirements.
+Contact Kimberly Harris in the Graduate School for specific information, deadlines, and requirements.
 The non-refundable application fee is $60.

 Graduate students enrolled for spring may register for summer courses according to the Registrar Calendar.
 Graduate students should contact the graduate coordinator in their program for advising.